blinqas/station-deployments-template/README.md

 2. Modify the example configurations to match your specific deployment requirements.
 3. Apply your Terraform configurations to set up the environment in Azure and manage it through Terraform Cloud.

+## Security Recommendations

+When using Station, given that the identity running the Terraform plan and apply commands has Global Administrator access, we strongly recommend the following security practices for enhanced protection:

+### Limit Access to the Repository

+- **Restricted Access**: Limit the number of users who have access to this repository.
+Only team members who need to deploy new workload environments should have access.
+- **Two-Factor Authentication (2FA)**: Ensure all users with access to this repository have enabled 2FA.
+This adds an extra layer of security against unauthorized access.

+### Disable Auto Apply in Terraform Cloud

+- **Manual Review of Changes**: We advise not enabling auto apply in TFC.
+This practice ensures that all changes undergo manual review and approval before they are applied, reducing the risk of unintended or malicious alterations.

+### Protect the Trunk Branch

+- **Branch Protection Rules**: Implement branch protection on the trunk branch to prevent direct pushes.
+Changes should only be made via pull requests.
+- **Mandatory Code Reviews**: Require pull request reviews for all changes.
+This adds an additional layer of security, ensuring every modification is thoroughly vetted by at least one other team member before merging.

+### Acknowledge the Risks

+- **Risk Awareness**: Ensure that all users with access to this repository understand the risks associated.

+Following these security recommendations will greatly enhance the safety and integrity of your Station deployments, ensuring they are managed securely and responsibly.

 ## Need Help?

 If you have questions or encounter any issues, please refer to the [Station GitHub page](https://github.com/blinqas/station) for detailed documentation and support resources.